-Mark off March 28-30, 2023 for the 2023 BitCurator Forum!
-This year will feature virtual panels, workshops, lightning talks, “Great Questions!,” Birds of a Feather sessions, and sponsor office hours.
-We will also be experimenting with regional hybrid programming.
-Expect to see the Call For … Read more →
+Mark off the week of March 18-22 for the 2024 BitCurator Forum!
+This year will feature virtual panels, lightning talks, “Great Questions!,” and other fun activities.
+A new template for Satellite events will also be announced soon that will expand this year’s Forum through unique … Read more →

 The BCC is committed to fostering an open, inclusive, and safe environment.

 In 2019, the BitCurator Forum adopted a Community Agreement which has served as a framework for inclusive participation and engagement for each Forum since.
 The community agreement is adapted from Aorta Collective’s Anti-Oppressive Facilitation for Democratic Process: